 Head of Department: Miss Ross (firstname.lastname@example.org)

 In the Department of Modern Foreign Languages we use the Key Stage 3 French course Allez!.
 Details can be found at the following link: Allez!
+The KS3 German course we follow is called Echt! and details can be found at this link: Echt!

 For more information about the Key Stage 3 course, please contact Miss Ross (email@example.com)

 At Key Stage 4 all students follow the AQA GCSE specification for Modern Languages.
 Learners are able to study French, German or both languages to GCSE level.
-Our students study the GCSE course over a three-year period during Years 9, 10 and 11.

 For both French and German, we use AQA-approved textbooks and a range of additional materials in order to provide all our students with excellent language learning opportunities.